IHE/HIE-Whitepaper/README.md

 - Quality Reporting for the End Stage Renal Disease (ESRD) Program
 - Immunization
 - Encounter Alerts
-- Prescription Drug Monitoring Program (PDMP) and Electronic Lab Reporting (in support of public heatlh)
+- Prescription Drug Monitoring Program (PDMP) and Electronic Lab Reporting (in support of public health)
 - Electronic Case Reporting to the Association of Public Health Laboratories
 - Syndromic Surveillance
 - Image Sharing

 #### 8.1.2.2 Carequality
 What if you had a cell phone plan that only allowed you to call other customers of your carrier?
 That’s the situation for many healthcare providers today when they join a data sharing network.
-The networks provide connectivity, but only within their membership, which ofter follows geographic or technology vendor lines.
+The networks provide connectivity, but only within their membership, which often follows geographic or technology vendor lines.
 The connectivity can provide significant benefits, but falls shows of the potential value if networks could be connected.
 [Carequality](https://carequality.org/overview-video/) has brought together the entire healthcare industry to overcome this challenge by providing a national-level, consensus-build, common interoperability framework to enable exchange between and among health data sharing networks.
 Carequality brings together a diverse group of [implementers](https://carequality.org/members-and-supporters/)  including electronic health record (EHR) vendors, record locator service (RLS) providers and other types of existing networks from the private sector and government, to determine technical and policy agreements to enable data to flow between and among networks, platforms, and geographies, much like the telecommunications industry did for linking cell phone networks.

 There are three essential core elements to enable this sort of widespread connectivity, without individual pre-coordination with each partner:
 - Common rules of the road: In order for the varied participants to trust each other with health information, everyone needs to have a legal obligation to abide by the same rules.